MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common/al-plugins.md

 Use [Power Apps](https://make.powerapps.com/) to create AI plugins.
 You can also go to [MCS/PVA content link here](tbd) to create AI plugins for use across Power Platform.

 > [!NOTE]
 > This article introduces you to the AI plugin experience available in Power Apps interface.
 The experience creating AI plugins in Power Apps is same in MCS/PVA.
-For detailed step-by-step instructions creating AI plugins using Power Apps or MCS/PVA interface, see <link to MCS/PVA content>Types of AI plugins
+For detailed step-by-step instructions creating AI plugins using Power Apps or MCS/PVA interface, see [MCS/PVA content link here](tbd) Types of AI plugins.

+You can create the following different types of AI plugins using Power Apps experience.